 Medicaid is a critical government benefit for all parents caring for an adult child (over 18) because it offers financial assistance beyond medical treatment and dental work.

 - Medicaid funds day programs for adults with special needs in many states.
-The yellow bus might stop picking up your child daily to take them to a public school once they surpass their 21st birthday.
+Once your child reaches 21, the yellow bus might stop picking them up daily to take them to a public school.

 - Medicaid sometimes pays family members to care for disabled adults in their homes.
 Each state determines what benefits to offer, if any.
 See below for details.